tum-ai/space/README.md

   - Frontend deployed to Firebase staging project ("tumai-space-staging")
   - Backend deployed to Azure Staging
   - Uses an Azure Staging DB
-- CI Action is triggered on PR creation into main
+- Continuous-Integration (CI) Action is triggered on Pull-Request (PR) creation into main

 **3. Production**: